persoo/persoo-admin-utils/README.md

-# persoo-templates
+# persoo-admin-utils

-Templates for Persoo widgets (in page web parts, emails,...)
+Utilities for Persoo Admin Objects used both on Persoo server and Persoo UI.

  * [Installation](#installation)
  * [Render Templates Usage](#render-templates-usage)